Lab 0: Getting Started (Windows Setup)

 Changing Directories

 Let's try moving into your Desktop directory.
-First, make sure you're in your home directory (cd ~) and use ls to see if the Desktop directory is present.
+First, make sure you're in your home directory by typing:

 cd Desktop